anotherLostKitten/embly-ignments/README.md

 #### r0: n; returns r0 = n!

 Implementing this recursively is rather unfortunate, as an iterative or tail-recursive approach is very easy and removes all of these unessecary memory accesses.
 We do not need to save any registers upon entering the program, as we only use the scratch registers.
-First, we check for n < 2, as for both base cases 1! and 0! we will return 1, so only a single check is needed.
+First, we check for n < 2, and for both base cases 1! and 0! we will return 1, so only a single check is needed.
 Otherwise, we will need to push n (R0) and the link register to the stack, because we recurse into n-1!.
-Once this is done, we pop n into R1 (to not overwrite the result returned by n-1!), multiply and return by popping the link register into program counter.
+Once this is done, we pop n into R1 (to not overwrite the result returned by n-1!, which will be in R0), multiply and return by popping the link register into program counter.

-Here is a tail recursive implementation, the fac function sets the accumulator before calling recursing:
+Here is a tail recursive implementation, the fac function sets the accumulator before calling the recursive function:

 ```
 fac: